NSS-Day-Cohort-66/Cider-Falls-NiCHe/README.md

 ## In Guests module, import necessary functions and iterate through guests array to output guests list

-## In Services module, create a function that destinationServicesList has the destination object as a parameter and returns what services are supported at that destination.
+## In Services module, create a function, destinationServicesList, that has the destination object as a parameter and returns what services are supported at that destination.
 Import GetDestinations, GetDestinationServices, GetServices

 ## CSS Stylings